 An early version of the product built with simple features and using the fewest amount of resources.
 Feedback from the MVP helps designers and developers improve the product.

-A mood board is a collection of colors, imagery, or text that serve as inspiration for a design or product.
+As a non-technical design term, a mood board is a collection of colors, imagery, or text that serve as inspiration for a design or product.
 It can include photos of similar products or other visuals that evoke emotions or feelings a brand wants to achieve.

 An app or website’s navigation is a set of actions that help users move between pages and information.
 It presents the product’s information architecture and shows the user exactly where they are.